Residential Plumbing FAQs

 - Consider low-flow plumbing fixtures

-Also, leaks are a huge culprit for unnecessary water waste.
+Also, water leaks are a huge culprit for unnecessary water waste.
 Check your appliances like faucets or running toilets.

 Hard water has dissolved minerals like calcium and magnesium, that collects as water travels through the ground & waterways.